Bedroom count

 average price per square foot

-Rent prices for all bedroom counts and property types in Washington, DC have decreased by 1% in the last month and have increased by 2% in the last year.
+Average rent prices in Washington have increased by 1% over the last month and have increased by 1% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.